 5. 2019 Tax Return

 If you have not already filed your 2019 taxes, it may be worth filing sooner then later if you expect to receive a refund.
 Even if you think you may owe money on your taxes it still is important to file to even though the filing deadline has been extended to July 15, 2020.
 Payments do not need to be made until July 15th but filing sooner will speed up the process of receiving a stimulus payment.

 6. Stimulus Support

 This week Congress has been working diligently to pass the largest stimulus package in history.
-So far we expect each individual to receive a check for $1,200 if their income is below $75,000 (phases out after $99,000) and $500 per child.
+So far we expect each individual to receive a check for $1,200 if their income is below $75,000 (phases out after $99,000) and $500 per child age 16 and younger.
 Many details are not yet available, especially pertaining to divorced families.
 For example, it is uncertain whether the $500/child amount will go to a Head of Household status filing or an individual filing who was able to claim the child tax credit for the year – many couples alternate child exemptions/credits annually.
 Currently, it appears the government will be relying on taxpayers 2018 returns to calculate amounts to be sent to taxpayers.